wylo 2 sailboat

 Wylo II.
 Wylo II is owned by Nick Skeates of Warminster and is a 32ft Centreboard Gaff Cutter.
 She was built in New Zealand in 1980 to the owners design.
 She has a steel hull, wood deck and has now circumnavigated 3 times, via the Atlantic, Pacific and Indian Oceans, Panama Canal, New Zealand and South Africa.
 Nick is a fantastic character full ...

+1. About the Design.
 The 'Wylo II' design is Englishman Nick Skeate's creation.
 In the 1970s Nick and his wife lost Wylo, their original 28' yacht on Fiji's Astrolabe Reef.
 Back on shore in New Zealand they needed a replacement boat.
-Not finding the right one on the second hand market, and nothing if not resourceful, Nick decided to design and build one ...
+Not finding the right one on the second hand market, and nothing if not resourceful, Nick decided to ...

 WYLO II for sale - This Wylo II is a brilliant steel yacht, built to the plans of Nick Skeates for extended self sufficient cruising. ...
 View over 1000s of new and used boats and yachts for sale online.
 Buy a boat, Sell or list your boat for rent or sale, find berths, and more.
 Boats For Sale Power Boats Sail Boats.
 Research & Advice Buying A ...